fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2024-09-15】[netwrix / pingcastle](https://github.com/netwrix/pingcastle) - PingCastle \- Get Active Directory Security at 80% in 20% of the time
 * 【2024-09-11】[microsoftgraph / group\-membership\-management](https://github.com/microsoftgraph/group-membership-management) - Group Membership Management (GMM) is a service that dynamically manages the membership of AAD Groups  Groups managed by GMM can have their membership defined using existing AAD Groups and/or custom membership sources
 * 【2024-09-09】[nesrak1 / UABEA](https://github.com/nesrak1/UABEA) - c\# uabe for newer versions of unity
 * 【2024-09-08】[Pik\-4 / HsMod](https://github.com/Pik-4/HsMod) - Hearthstone Modify Based on BepInEx